timsgardner/scene-var/README.md

 # timsg.scene-var

-A Clojure library designed to ... well, that part is up to you.
+(Arcadia)[https://github.com/arcadia-unity/Arcadia] library for binding top-level vars to entities in the Unity scene graph.

 ## Usage

-FIXME

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Tims Gardner

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.